-For the next year, efforts will continue to complete the activities outlined in the HRAP.
-Some of them are listed below, by component.
+For the next year, efforts will continue to complete de activities outlined in the HRAP, interrupted by the pandemic.
+Some of them are listed, by components below.

-Component 2021 Activities Accountability and transparency Sharing of assessment findings and planned actions with the list of right holders on the HRIA report Carry out an HSSE Forum (i.e. working conditions, safety measures, occupational health, emergency protocol, etc.) noted in this assessment.
-Fishers Implementation and monitoring of the strategy included in the Stakeholder Engagement Plan Define and include lagoon monitoring and environmental diagnosis - which is being carried out by the UJAT - in some Eni environmental plan Look for feedback on the issues from other parties and experts (ECOSUR, FAO) Present collective management of impacts to the AMEXHI social subcommittee meetings by sharing potential cumulative impacts as emerged in Eni relevant studies (EIA, EVIS, HRIA, etc.) and others Local communities Development of a communication strategy for sharing of information with communities, including training session options Workplace Design a M&amp;E mechanism, based on social audit results and sharing of evidences from contractors, to verify that contractors and subcontractors ensure good conditions at work Monitoring contractors and subcontractors through the M&amp;E mechanism Verify with Human Resources Department the mechanisms used for sharing job opportunities, especially in communities, and explore
+Component 2021 Activities Accountability and Sharing of assessment findings and planned actions with the list of right holders on the HRIA report transparency Carry out an HSSE Forum (HSE and Sustainability.) noted in this assessment.
+Implementation and monitoring of the strategy included in the Stakeholder Engagement Plan Fishers Define and include lagoon monitoring and environmental diagnosis - which is being carried out by the UJAT - in some Eni environmental plan. · Look for feedback from other parties and experts (ECOSUR, FAO) Present collective management of impacts to the AMEXHI social subcommittee meetings by sharing the potential cumulative impacts emerged in the Eni relevant studies (EIA, EVIS, HRIA, etc.) and others Local communities Development of communication strategy for the sharing of information with communities, including training session options Workplace Design a M&E mechanism, based on social audit results and sharing of evidences from contractors.